ueberauth/guardian/guides/plug/pipelines.md

 ## Module version

-You can take the above setup and wrap it up in a plug all of it's own.
+You can take the above setup and wrap it up in a plug all of its own.

 ```elixir
 defmodule AuthMe.UserManager.Pipeline do